nasa-jpl/autoRIFT/README.md

        MadScalar                   Scalar to be multiplied by Mad used as threshold for disparity filtering of the chip displacement deviation from the median (default = 4)

        ------------------parameter list: miscellaneous------------------
-       WallisFilterWidth [units = integer image pixels]          Width of the filter to be used for the preprocessing (default = 21) fillFiltWidth [units = integer image pixels]               Light interpolation filling filter width (default = 3) sparseSearchSampleRate [units = integer image pixels]      downsampling rate for sparse search  (default = 4) BuffDistanceC               Buffer coarse correlation mask by this many pixels for use as fine search mask (default = 8)
+       WallisFilterWidth           Width of the filter to be used for the preprocessing (default = 21) fillFiltWidth               Light interpolation filling filter width (default = 3) sparseSearchSampleRate      downsampling rate for sparse search  (default = 4) BuffDistanceC               Buffer coarse correlation mask by this many pixels for use as fine search mask (default = 8)
        CoarseCorCutoff             Coarse correlation search cutoff (default = 0.01) OverSampleRatio             Factor for pyramid upsampling for sub-pixel level offset refinement (default = 16)